“A good balanced scorecard should tell the story of your strategy”

 As I’ve stated before, in an organization, everything everyone does is a process and should be focused on developing and delivering the customer value proposition & journey.
 Changes in strategy and vision inevitably necessitate changes and improvements to internal processes.
-Creating goals for those changes and improvements, abstracting them as Key Performance Indicators (KPIs), and measuring and monitoring progress are critical components to a balanced scorecard.
+Creating goals for those changes and improvements, abstracting them as Key Performance Indicators (KPIs), and measuring and monitoring progress are critical components of a balanced scorecard.

 Typically, management teams pick the KPIs tied to important processes within the core competencies or critical functions that necessitate change and improvement for a strategy to be executed.
 For your organization’s strategy, are those important processes and functions part of sales, marketing, operations, product development, finance, HR, or other functions?
 Another way to think about internal process KPIs is to think through the output of the important processes, whether they be around productivity, project status and completion, new products and services, patents, sales pipeline, etc.

 Often, with strategic change, creating the right goals and KPIs for internal processes can be a challenge, since they might not be consistently measured.
 If, the first step is to actually create the capabilities to measure, put that on the balanced scorecard as a short-term goal and KPI.

 As the capacity of an organization increases so does the ability to create value.
-Organizational capacity is an important element to the balanced scorecard, yet figuring out the right KPIs can be challenging.
+Organizational capacity is an important element of the balanced scorecard, yet figuring out the right KPIs can be challenging.
 Some of the most prevalent KPIs include employee engagement scores, employee retention, open positions, number of employees, revenue per employee, knowledge creation & sharing, skills, and training.

 What are the best practices in implementing a balanced scorecard?

 While a balanced scorecard can be extremely helpful, it can also be a big headache to develop.
 It is hard work to distill a strategy and vision into a handful of core KPIs.
 So, here are the best practices for developing and implementing a balanced scorecard: